What is Considered a “Work-Related Injury”?

 Exceptions to Work-Related Injuries Have Exclusions

 Automatically assuming your injury is not work-related may lead to significant financial costs.
-Receiving pushback on a significant injury with a questionable classification as a workplace injury should be reviewed by a Texas work injury attorney.

 Work-Related Injuries May Occur During Work Travel

-• Traveling to meet with a work client
+• Driving to meet with a client.

 Working From Home Can Lead to Work-Related Injuries